TalkControl/talk-control-revealjs-extensions/docs/theme.md

     mapBackgrounds: (theme) => { // function that gives you the theme to do some specifics return {
-            'orange-slide': '#f9cb9c', // Here, same color for all the slides with 'orange-slide' class 'transition-wall': theme === 'dark' ? 'party.jpg' : 'wall.jpg', // Here a diferent image according to the theme if 'transition-wall' is set as class
+            'orange-slide': '#f9cb9c', // Here, same color for all the slides with 'orange-slide' class 'transition-wall': theme === 'dark' ? 'party.jpg' : 'wall.jpg', // Here a different image according to the theme if 'transition-wall' is set as class
         };
     },
 },